 The famous British Historian, Arnold Toynbee mentioned in his book, Civilization on Trial, that the causes of the destruction of ancient human civilizations and the corruption of western civilization today are class segregation and war.
 He also mentioned that the absence of class conflict in early Muslim society was one of the great ethical accomplishments of Islam.
 In our modern world, we need to take advantage of Islamic values.

 The emergence of Islam was the greatest paradigm change in human history.
-The great historian, Doctor Michael Hearth, wrote in his book, The 100: A Ranking of the Most Influential Persons in History, “My choice of Muhammad to lead the list of the world's most influential persons may surprise some readers and may be questioned by others, but he was the only man in history who was supremely successful on both the religious and secular levels.”
+Doctor Michael Hearth, wrote in his book, The 100: A Ranking of the Most Influential Persons in History, “My choice of Muhammad to lead the list of the world's most influential persons may surprise some readers and may be questioned by others, but he was the only man in history who was supremely successful on both the religious and secular levels.”
 Mohammad established the greatest religion in the world and spread it all over the globe, becoming one of its most prominent political figures.
 His effect is still as powerful nowadays as it was fourteen centuries ago.

 Among his accomplishments was that he cultivated a great nation in its manners and actions.
 He used to feed his disciples’ souls with the Qur’an, educate them with faith, and have them bow before the Lord of the worlds five times a day while they were clean on the inside and outside.
 Their hearts were solemn, their bodies obedient, and their minds present and alert.
 Day after day, their souls ascended, their hearts were purified, and their characters were refined from the powers of materialism and base desires while they drew nearer and nearer to the Lord of the earth and skies.